 “…when people stop mentioning the dead person’s name to you, the silence can seem worse than the pain of hearing those familiar, beloved syllables.”
 Meghan O’Rourke

 This Christmas I’ll light a candle in Mam’s honor.
 We lit a candle for Mam on my wedding day last September and it was a beautiful thing.
-A warm light shone for her and flowers from my dad’s garden sat bunched together in a little jug (her jug), while my husband and I spoke our vows.
+A warm light shone for her and flowers from my dad’s garden sat bunched together in my mother’s little ceramic jug, as my husband and I spoke our vows.

 I think about people who don’t like Christmas, those who feel they have nothing to celebrate, those who feel lost and lonely, hurt and afraid.
 Christmas can be a terribly hard time for some.
 I remember my little self, a small nine year old girl, gripping my father’s hand while taking in the beauty of a swan on a still lake as my mother lay suffering in the hospital on Christmas day.
 I worry for my ten year old self, sick in bed on my mother’s last ever Christmas with us.
 My poor mother.
 I consider my father.
 My brother.
 The pain so many of us go through, in different ways, at different times.
 It may sound strange but I think I’m one of the fortunate ones.
 Not because I lost my mother.
 That part of my story is tragic and always will be.
 I’m fortunate because the light came through.
 Mam lives on inside of me.
 I feel her with me.
 I write about her and it helps.
 Poetry and the written word speak volumes and I always find a quote of someone’s that resonates.
 We are in each other’s stories.